Clarification of competition rules is helpful, but not a panacea for lower prices of prescription drugs

 Other aspects than competition rules impede effective procurement

-The disappointing results of the NFU / NVZ / ZN procurement organization for oligopoly drugs are largely due to a limited implementation power.
+The disappointing results of the procurement organisation for oligopoly drugs are largely due to limited implementation power.
 This is in part related to the narrow definition of the safe harbor.
 Another major obstacle to effective procurement of oligopoly drugs is the lack of agreement on interchangeability of drugs.
 After all, without an agreement on this, an oligopoly market cannot be created.